 Secure MariaDB Installation (Security Run-Script)

 Securing your database is fundamental in setting up a robust and reliable system; MariaDB is no exception.
 After the installation, it’s highly recommended that the security script that comes with the installation be run.
-This script strengthens the MariaDB installation by modifying its default settings, often considered insecure, thereby protecting the system from potential unauthorized access or exploitation.
+Furthermore, this script strengthens the MariaDB installation by modifying its default settings, often considered insecure, thereby protecting the system from potential unauthorized access or exploitation.

 To run the MariaDB security script, known as mysql_secure_installation, issue the following command: